1. IEEE Signal Processing Magazine

 SPS Awards Board Chair

 The SPS Awards Board is now accepting nominations for all Society level awards, from paper awards to the major society awards.
-Nominations are due by 1 September 2019.
+Nominations are due by 1 September 2019 by 11:59 pm (ET).
 Nominators should take into consideration the need for representation of diversity in the award nomination slate, when submitting their nominations.
 A new Society Diversity Statement is noted elsewhere in this document.
 Detailed information on the nomination process can be found online.

 Who can nominate: Nominations are accepted from any IEEE Siganl Processing Society (SPS) individual member, society committee, or society board.
 Nominations from individual members can be supported by up to two endorsement forms from two other individual members.
 ALL award nominations must be submitted online through this link.
 Submission questions can be directed to Theresa Argiropoulos (email@example.com).

 Manage Collaborators on Nomination: There is a Manage Collaborators button in the top right corner of the nomination page.
 The Primary Collaborator, who is the person who started the nomination, can add additional collaborators on the nomination by clicking the Add Collaborator button.
 Once a Collaborator is added, the application can be transferred to a new Primary Collaborator by clicking Make Primary next to the name.
 Access can also be removed from a collaborator by clicking Remove Access next to the name.
 Only the Primary Collaborator can submit or finalize the application, as well as add other Collaborators.
 All Collaborators can view and edit the application.
 However, only one user can be editing the nomination at a time to avoid accidental overwriting of another's information.